binance/binance-spot-api-docs/faqs/spot_glossary.md

 `origClientOrderId`
 * Field used when canceling or querying an order by providing the `clientOrderId`.

+`OTO`
+* One-Triggers-the-Other type of order that has a working order and a pending order.
+* When the working order fully fills, the pending order is automatically placed.

+`OTOCO`
+* One-Triggers-a-One-Cancels-the-Other order has a working order, and an OCO pair for the pending orders.
+* When the working order fully fills, the pending OCO pair is automatically placed.

 ---

 ## P

 `PARTIALLY_FILLED`
 * Order `status` indicating that part of the order has been partially filled.

+Pending order
+* An order in an order list that is only placed on the order book when the corresponding working order is fully filled.
+* A single order list can contain either a single pending order, or 2 pending orders forming an OCO.
+* In the single order case, almost any order type is supported, with the exception of `MARKET` orders using `quoteOrderQty`.

+`PENDING_NEW`
+* Order `status` indicating that the pending orders of an order list have been accepted by the engine, but are not yet placed on the order book.

 `preventedQuantity`
 * Order quantity expired due to STP events.